Bylaws of Asia-South Pacific Design Automation Conference

 3. Supervision of the Technical Program Committee (TPC): The Technical Program Committee Chair and Vice Chairs of the TPC shall be announced to the SC at least 2 years before the conference.
 The TPC Chair shall report a plan and a summary of the conference to the SC.
 The SC may give suggestions and recommendations to the TPC on the organization and operations of the conference.

-4. Cooperation with sister conferences: The SC shall maintain a relationship with the following sister conferences: Design Automation Conference (DAC); International Conference on CAD (ICCAD); and Design Automation and Test in Europe (DATE).
+4. Cooperation with sister conferences: The SC shall maintain a relationship with the following sister conferences: Design Automation Conference (DAC); International Conference on CAD (ICCAD); Design Automation and Test in Europe (DATE); and Embedded Systems Week (ESWEEK).

-5. Relationship with sponsoring societies: SC shall maintain a relationship with academic and industrial societies, which sponsor ASP-DAC.
+5. Relationship with sponsoring organizations: SC shall maintain a relationship with academic and industrial organizations, which sponsor ASP-DAC.

 6. Directions and policies of the conference.